jansoganci/banana.universe/docs/legal/terms.md

 ## Agreement

-By using noname_banana, you agree to these terms.
+By using BananaUniverse, you agree to these terms.

 ## Service Description

-noname_banana is an AI-powered photo enhancement app for iOS.
+BananaUniverse is an AI-powered photo enhancement app for iOS that provides various image processing tools including background removal, object removal, style transfer, and professional headshot generation.

 ## Acceptable Use